German-Soviet air war 22 June 1941: Losses

 Commenting on the German losses on 22 June, the German historian Jochen Prien writes that such losses were not the highest for the Luftwaffe.
 In the Battle of Britain, on 18 August 1940, Germans lost 77 aircraft and 163 flight personnel irretrievably due to British opposition, and on 15 September of the same year - 61 and 188, respectively.
 The first day of Axis aggression against the Soviet Union cost the lives of 133 aircrew members.

 According to the official German history of the Second World War:"The attacks in the early morning of 22 June were directed primarily against thirty-one airfields and against the supposed quarters of senior staffs, barracks, artillery positions, bunkers, and oil-storage facilities.
 Initially Soviet fighters showed little desire to engage in combat and turned away at considerable range if fire was opened.
-Soviet anti-aircraft fire was initially weak. Оn the morning of 22 June the Soviets lost а total of 890 aircraft, 222 of them in aerial combat or to anti-aircraft fire and 668 on the ground.
-The Luftwaffe, on the other hand, lost only 18 aircraft. Ву midnight оп 22 June, Soviet losses had risen to а total of 1,811 aircraft, with 1,489 destroyed оn the ground and 322 destroyed mostly in the air.
+Soviet anti-aircraft fire was initially weak.
+On the morning of 22 June the Soviets lost a total of 890 aircraft, 222 of them in aerial combat or to anti-aircraft fire and 668 on the ground.
+The Luftwaffe, on the other hand, lost only 18 aircraft.
+By midnight on 22 June, Soviet losses had risen to a total of 1,811 aircraft, with 1,489 destroyed on the ground and 322 destroyed mostly in the air.
 German losses rose to 35 aircraft.
-During the first days of the attack aerial reconnaissance discovered many previously unknown airfields with а large number of aircraft, which necessitated continued massed attacks by the Luftwaffe against Soviet air-force units during the following days.
-Between 23 and 26 June а total of 123 airfields were attacked. Ву the end of June some 330 German aircraft had been lost, against а total of 4,614 Soviet aircraft reported destroyed, 1,438 in the air and 3,176 оn the ground. Ву the end of the fighting in the frontier area on 12 July, the figures had risen to 6,857 Soviet aircraft destroyed against 550 total losses on the German side."
+During the first days of the attack aerial reconnaissance discovered many previously unknown airfields with a large number of aircraft, which necessitated continued massed attacks by the Luftwaffe against Soviet air-force units during the following days.
+Between 23 and 26 June a total of 123 airfields were attacked.
+By the end of June some 330 German aircraft had been lost, against a total of 4,614 Soviet aircraft reported destroyed, 1,438 in the air and 3,176 on the ground.
+By the end of the fighting in the frontier area on 12 July, the figures had risen to 6,857 Soviet aircraft destroyed against 550 total losses on the German side."

 Outcome

 The German-Soviet battle on 22 June has no equal in military history.
-The Luftwaffe launched an offensive against the Soviets, who had been warned and were preparing to repel a German attack.
-Although the Germans were inferior to the Soviets by more than 5 times in the number of single-engine fighters, due to better tactics and pilots they were able to seize air superiority and inflict heavy losses on Soviet Air Forces.
+Although the Germans were inferior to the Soviets by more than 5 times in the number of single-engine fighters, due to catching the Soviet pilots by surprise and not even allowing the majority to enter the air, they were able to seize air superiority and inflict heavy losses on Soviet Air Forces.